Concussion: Treatment

 Adults and children with a suspected concussion require a medical assessment with a doctor or nurse practitioner to confirm the diagnosis of concussion and rule out more serious head injuries.
-After life-threatening head injuries, injuries to the cervical spine, and neurological conditions are ruled out, exclusion of neck or head injury, observation should be continued for several hours.
-If repeated vomiting, worsening headache, dizziness, seizure activity, excessive drowsiness, double vision, slurred speech, unsteady walk, or weakness or numbness in arms or legs, or signs of basilar skull fracture develop, immediate assessment in an emergency department is needed.
+After life-threatening head injuries, injuries to the cervical spine, and neurological conditions are ruled out, observation should be continued for several hours.
+If repeated vomiting, worsening headache, dizziness, seizures, excessive drowsiness, double vision, slurred speech, unsteady walk, or weakness or numbness in arms or legs, or signs of basilar skull fracture develop, immediate assessment in an emergency department is needed.
 Observation to monitor for worsening condition is an important part of treatment.
+While it is common advice that someone who is concussed should not be allowed to fall asleep in case they go into a coma, for general cases this is not supported by current evidence.
 People may be released after assessment from their primary care medical clinic, hospital, or emergency room to the care of a trusted person with instructions to return if they display worsening symptoms or those that might indicate an emergent condition ("red flag symptoms") such as change in consciousness, convulsions, severe headache, extremity weakness, vomiting, new bleeding or deafness in either or both ears.
 Education about symptoms, their management, and their normal time course, may lead to an improved outcome.

 Rest and return to physical and cognitive activity

 Physical and cognitive rest is recommended for the first 24–48 hours following a concussion after which injured persons should gradually start gentle low-risk physical and cognitive activities that do not make current symptoms worse or bring on new symptoms.
-Any activity for which there is a risk of contact, falling, or bumping the head should be avoided.
-Low-risk activities can be started even while a person has symptoms, as long as the activity does not worsen existing symptoms or bring on new concussion symptoms.
-Resting for longer than 24–48 hours follow concussion has been shown to be associated with longer recovery.
+Any activity for which there is a risk of contact, falling, or bumping the head should be avoided until the person has clearance from a doctor or nurse practitioner.
+Low-risk activities can be started even while a person has symptoms.
+Resting completely for longer than 24–48 hours following concussion has been shown to be associated with longer recovery.
+Therefore, guidelines do not recommend strict physical and cognitive rest until symptoms are resolved.
+Starting light activities early, such as walking or doing some activities of daily living (such as cooking or light cleaning) are associated with faster recovery times compared to strict rest.

+Excessive screen time within 48 hours of the injury may delay the recovery, based on results of a small trial.